aletheatoh/chain-reaction/wireframing.md

 ### Problem Statement

-In today's digital-driven society, many school students and working adults, who often spend hours on their laptops daily, often like to play online games while taking a break from work.
+In today's digital-driven society, it is no surprise that school students and working adults across the globe spend hours on their laptops daily.
+When taking a break from work, many often like to play online games, such as DOTA, League of Legends and Candy Crush Saga, to name a few.

 However, from both observation and experience, such games are often addictive, resulting in decreasing productivity levels and prolonged procrastination.

 ### Solution
 As such, my goal is to create a web game that provides a quick and effective form of de-stress, while not being too addictive.